 The following vulnerabilities mentioned is only the cherry on the whole cake, there’s a whole array of potential threats we’ve discovered that can be misused to completely destroy not just businesses but also private information of individuals as well.

-With that being said, here’s the list of Key findings from this Gartner’s study about mobile app security testing:
+With that being said, here’s the list of Key findings from this Gartner’s study about the mobile security ecosystem and the top mobile app security testing vendors:

 1. Mobile application security testing (AST) is a growing market and technology space that is bound to merge with the broader AST market as the technologies mature, and as the evolution of mobile platforms slows down as they converge with PC platforms.